KILTprotocol/specifications/docs/did/did-spec.md

 ## Man-in-the-middle

-To incentivise users to only keep the relevant data on the KILT blockchain, writing a DID requires locking up some KILTs of deposit which is then returned when the DID is deleted.
+To incentivize users to only keep the relevant data on the KILT blockchain, writing a DID requires locking up some KILTs of deposit which is then returned when the DID is deleted.
 Since DIDs are decoupled from KILT accounts, a DID needs a KILT account with enough funds to pay for the creation deposit.
 In order not to make the deposit payer dependent on the DID subject to delete the DID and obtain the deposit back, the KILT DID method also allows the deposit payer to delete the DID information from the blockchain and get the deposit refunded.

-Hence, a DID creation operation requires the DID subject to explicitly specify the authorised submitter of the operation as part of the signed data.
+Hence, a DID creation operation requires the DID subject to explicitly specify the authorized submitter of the operation as part of the signed data.
-This ensures that nobody can submit the DID creation operation on behalf of the designated user and, consequently, that nobody can delete a DID without the initial authorisation of the DID subject expressed as part of the creation operation signature.
+This ensures that nobody can submit the DID creation operation on behalf of the designated user and, consequently, that nobody can delete a DID without the initial authorization of the DID subject expressed as part of the creation operation signature.

 ## Denial-of-Service